How to Shift to Empowering Accountability

 So how do you create Empowering Accountability?

-This also takes accountability from being a "top down" victim experience of being controlled to a "bottom up" personal responsibility to show up and follow through.
+This takes accountability from being a top-down victim experience of being controlled to a bottom-up personal responsibility to show up and follow through.

-2) Second, clearly define character and competency expectations, and do not allow circumstances to define commitment.
+2) Second, clearly define character and competency expectations.
+(More on this below.)
+Do not allow circumstances to define commitment.
+Be clear that being busy, for example, isn't a reason to not deliver on character expectations to be civil.
 Thoughtfully incorporate these into your performance review process.

 "It may be hard for an egg to turn into a bird: it would be a jolly sight harder for a bird to learn to fly while remaining an egg.
 We are like eggs at present.
 And you cannot go on indefinitely being just an ordinary, decent egg.
 We must be hatched or go bad."
 C.S.
 Lewis